dev-andersonribeiro/Filtragem_de_posts_scroll_infinito/README.md

-# Aplicação com JavaScript puro: filtragem de posts e scroll infinito
+# Pure JavaScript application: post filtering and infinite scroll

 This project was made with HTML, CSS and pureJS.